 1] Pause Google Drive Syncing

 The very first step is to pause the syncing process temporarily.
-It is a simple yet effective workaround to get rid of the issue.
-You can do so by following the below steps.
+It is a simple yet effective workaround to resolve the issue.
+You can do so by following the steps below.

 - Click on the Google Drive icon present in the system tray.